-Swimming with your child or signing up for infant swim lessons in Los Angeles also can strengthen the bond you have with your infant.
+Swimming with your child or signing up for infant swim lessons in West Los Angeles also can strengthen the bond you have with your infant.
 While you’re spending time together in the water, you will be making treasured memories together.
 Plus, these group classes are a great way to make friends with other babies and parents in your area.
 Lastly, swimming can help to increase the confidence your child has around water.
 By getting in the water at a young age, they will become more confident and aware of their safety when they’re around water.
 These effects will last a lifetime.

 Infant Swimming Safety Tips

 When you are getting your infant accustomed to swimming and being near water, it’s best to sign up for a class with a knowledgeable teacher.
 They can guide you through the proper technique and provide valuable information you can use to keep your child safe.
 However, there are some water safety tips that every parent should know.
 Here are a few of the basics to get started: